 2) Enrolment procedures and pre-course support

-If successful at interview and at the Assessment Centre, Ripley ITT will then provide you with a conditional offer based on the selection process outcomes.
+If successful in the selection process, Ripley ITT will then provide you with a conditional offer based on the selection process outcomes.
 If you choose to accept the offer, we will enrol you in our pre-course Microsoft Team so that you can begin to get to know your new colleagues from your cohort.
 We will also use this Team to get information to you and share some resources to prepare you for the start of your course.
 We will also invite you to Ripley ITT for a pre-course session to give you further information and answer any questions you may have about next steps.

 As part of the enrolment process, you will be required to complete documentation including safeguarding checks which are outlined below.